AashishNandakumar/Django-React.js/README.md

 ## Overview

+About the Project: This project is a simple application in which you can write a quote and the name of the author.
+Basically based on CRUD(Create Read Update and Delete) operation.

 This project aims to create a seamless integration between Django, a high-level Python web framework, and React.js, a JavaScript library for building user interfaces.
 Django serves as the API provider and handles backend operations, while React.js is used for creating a dynamic and responsive frontend.

 ## Getting Started